Tyson Alualu

-Tyson Asi Alualu (/ˌɑːluˈɑːluː/ AH-loo-AH-loo; born May 12, 1987) is an American football nose tackle for the Pittsburgh Steelers of the National Football League (NFL).
-He was drafted by the Jacksonville Jaguars in the first round of the 2010 NFL Draft.
-He played college football at California.
+Tyson Asi Alualu (/ˌɑːluˈɑːluː/ AH-loo-AH-loo; born May 12, 1987) is an American former professional football nose tackle.
+He was selected by the Jacksonville Jaguars in the first round of the 2010 NFL draft.
+He played college football for the California Golden Bears.

-Early years
+Early life

 A native of Honolulu, Hawaii, Alualu attended and graduated from Saint Louis School in Hawaii in 2005.
 He was selected to the all-state team twice by the Honolulu Star Bulletin.
 He was ranked as the No. 2 player in Hawaii and the No. 24 defensive tackle in America by Rivals.com for 2005.
 He recorded 7 sacks and 59 tackles in high school.
 During his senior year, he was named the ILH Player of the Year by the Honolulu Advertiser.

 College career

 Alualu played in all 13 games of his first season, then started all thirteen games of his next three consecutive seasons.
-He earned second-team All-Pac-10 honors in as a junior 2008 and first-team All-Pac-10 honors as a senior in 2009.
+He earned second-team All-Pac-10 Conference honors in as a junior 2008 and first-team All-Pac-10 honors as a senior in 2009.
 Following his senior season, Alualu represented Cal at the 2010 Senior Bowl, where he finished the game with a sack, a fumble forced, and a fumble recovered.

 Professional career

+Pre-draft

-After the 2009 season, Alualu was ranked at the 12th best defensive line prospect (42nd overall) in the 2010 NFL Draft by Sports Illustrated.
+After the 2009 season, Alualu was ranked at the 12th best defensive line prospect (42nd overall) in the 2010 NFL draft by Sports Illustrated.
 Coming out of California in 2010, Alualu was projected to be a first or second round pick.
-He received an invitation to the NFL combine and completed all of the required combine and positional drills.
-On March 10, 2010, he participated at California's pro day and opted to attempt the bench press (24),and short shuttle (4.28), achieving better numbers in both.
+He received an invitation to the NFL Combine and completed all of the required combine and positional drills.
+On March 10, 2010, he participated at California's pro day and opted to attempt the bench press (24) and short shuttle (4.28), achieving better numbers in both.
 Alualu was ranked the fourth best defensive end by NFLDraftScout.com.

 Jacksonville Jaguars

+2010

-The Jacksonville Jaguars selected Alualu in the first round (10th overall) of the 2010 NFL Draft.
+The Jacksonville Jaguars selected Alualu in the first round (10th overall) of the 2010 NFL draft.
 The move was widely regarded as the biggest surprise of the draft by analysts and, according to Mel Kiper Jr., was "a risky move for taking him this high".

-2010

 On August 2, 2010, Alualu signed a five-year deal with the Jaguars.
 The contract includes $17.5 million guaranteed and a total value of roughly $28 million.

 Alualu started his rookie season as the starting defensive tackle, alongside Terrance Knighton.
-He started the Jacksonville Jaguars' season-opening 24-17 victory over the Denver Broncos and finished with three solo tackles and sacked Kyle Orton for the first of his career.
-In Week 6, he made a season-high five combined tackles in a 3-30 loss to the Tennessee Titans.
+He started the Jaguars' season-opening 24–17 victory over the Denver Broncos and finished with three solo tackles and sacked Kyle Orton for the first of his career.
+In Week 6, he made a season-high five combined tackles in a 30–3 loss to the Tennessee Titans.
 Over the course of the season Alualu started all 16 games, recording a total of 38 combined tackles (29 solo) and 3.5 sacks.
 Following his rookie year, he was named to All-Rookie teams by National Football Post, Pro Football Weekly, and The Sporting News.